Disentangling the Generalized Double Semion Model: GDS Model and Its Dual

 We claim (and show in \cref{Ocdual}) that the sign is such that the dual of $O_c$ is equal to $\Udis X_c \Udis^\dagger,$ where $\Udis$ is a diagonal unitary with eigenvalues $\pm 1$ (hence, $\Udis=\Udis^\dagger$) given by

-where $\downarrow_\cellfixed$ is a codimension zero subcomplex consisting of all $d$ cells labelled $\downarrow$.
+where $\downarrow_\cellfixed$ is a codimension zero subcomplex of the Voronoi cellulation $\cellfixed$ consisting of all $d$ cells labelled $\downarrow$.
 We refer to $\Udis$ as the {\bf GDS dual disentangler}.
 Then the ground state of the GDS dual Hamiltonian is the image under the GDS dual disentangler of the state with all qubits in the $|+\rangle$ state.

 We now describe the unitary $\Udis$ in terms of local (but not $\ZZ_2$ symmetric) gates.
-The spins of the GDS dual are on the vertices of the Delauney triangulation.
+The spins of the GDS dual are on the vertices of the Delaunay triangulation.
 Define a sequence of operators $Z,CZ,CCZ,\ldots$.
 The operator $Z$ refers to the Pauli $Z$ operator on a qubit.
-The operator $CZ$ is a controlled-$Z$ operator defined to be the diagonal operator which is $-1$ is both qubits are labelled $\downarrow$ and which is $+1$ otherwise.
+The operator $CZ$ is a controlled-$Z$ operator defined to be the diagonal operator on the two qubits which is $-1$ if both qubits are labelled $\downarrow$ and which is $+1$ otherwise.
 Generally $C^kZ$ is a diagonal operator acting on $k+1$ qubits which is $-1$ if all qubits are labelled $\downarrow$ and $+1$ otherwise.
-By the additivity formula for the Euler characteristic, $\Udis$ is equal to the product, over all $k$-simplices for $0\leq k\leq d$ of the Delauney triangulation, of $C^k Z$ on that simplex.
+By the additivity formula for the Euler characteristic, $\Udis$ is equal to the product, over all $k$-simplices for $0\leq k\leq d$ of the Delaunay triangulation, of $C^k Z$ on that simplex.